Alik Griffin

 Fujinon 16mm Bokeh Samples

-If there is one thing I don’t love about this lens, it’s that somewhat busy bokeh.
-But, to be real, it’s not even remotely busy compared to a real busy bokeh lens.
-I’m just being somewhat critical because this lens is so close to perfect, that there really isn’t much to talk about or even to criticize.
-So compared to something like the 56mm f1.2, yeah it’s not buttery smooth, but this lens is a 16mm.
+If there is one thing I don’t love about this lens, it’s that busy bokeh.
+But, to be real, it’s not even remotely busy compared to a busy bokeh lens.
+I’m just being somewhat critical because this lens is so close to perfect that there isn’t much to talk about or even to criticize.
+So, compared to something like the 56mm f1.2, yeah, it’s not buttery smooth, but this lens is a 16mm.

 Real World Bokeh Samples